MicrosoftDocs/mixed-reality/mixed-reality-docs/3d-app-launcher-design-guidance.md

 ### Fantastic yet familiar

-The Windows Mixed Reality world your app launcher lives in is part familiar, part fantastical/sci-fi.
+The Windows Mixed Reality environment your app launcher lives in is part familiar, part fantastical/sci-fi.
 The best launchers follow the rules of this world.
 Think of how you can take a familiar, representative object from your app, but bend some of the rules of actual reality.
 Magic will result.

 ### Intuitive